FREQUENTLY ASKED QUESTIONS

 6) Is there any combination treatment that can be performed?

-Yes, you can combine treatment such as LASERS, derma fillers, etc. However, please consult with your doctor.
+Yes, you can combine treatment such as LASERS, derma fillers, etc. to have a better aesthetic outcomes.
+However, please consult with your doctor.

 7) Is there any downtime for BIOLYPH treatment?
 If yes, how long is it?